zeniuseducation/Tyrion/README.md

 Small data analysis and machine learning framework for Clojure.
 The aim is to provide the tools normally used in data-analysis/machine-learning in Clojure in one place.
-Why not broke-down into small libraries?
+Why not broken-down into small libraries?
 Because it's easier to start this way, and we're using most of it anyway :)

 ## Leiningen